Azure-Samples/video-analyzer-postman/README.md

 ## Setup

 1. Create an Azure service principal from which tokens are obtained to authenticate with the Video Analyzer account REST APIs.
 The tokens will allow 'Contributor' access to a specified Video Analyzer account.
-The Azure documentation had a [complete description](https://docs.microsoft.com/rest/api/azure/) of how to call Azure REST APIs, including from Postman.
+The Azure documentation has a [complete description](https://docs.microsoft.com/rest/api/azure/) of how to call Azure REST APIs, including from Postman.
     1. Use the Azure CLI to login:
         ```azurecli
         az login